murilogustineli/data/breast-cancer/README.md

 1) ID number
 2) Diagnosis (M = malignant, B = benign)

-3) through 32) Ten real-valued features are computed for each cell nucleus:
+3rd through 32nd attribute.
+Ten real-valued features are computed for each cell nucleus:

 	a) radius (mean of distances from center to points on the perimeter)
 	b) texture (standard deviation of gray-scale values)